 Of course, before you subscribe, you’ll want to find podcasts that appeal to your interests.
 And you have several ways of tracking them down.
-You can either use the iTunes search box in the upper right-hand corner of the jukebox window, or for a more detailed search you can click on Power Search under Quick Links in the upper right-hand corner of the iTunes Store homepage.
+You can either use the iTunes search box in the upper right-hand corner of the jukebox window, or for a more detailed search, click Power Search under Quick Links in the upper right-hand corner of the iTunes Store homepage.
 Power Search provides pull-down filters for category or language, as well as search boxes specific to podcast title, author or description.
-Once a search is performed, you can order your results by popularity by clicking on the column header titled “Popularity.”
+Once a search is performed, you can order your results by popularity by clicking the Popularity column header.

 Choose a subject.

 Looking for a specific podcast subject?
 Try browsing podcasts in the iTunes Store’s featured podcast pages.
 Each page lists popular podcasts that iTunes editors have selected for special feature by subject.

 Check out some iTunes favourites on the iTunes Picks: Podcasts page.